Fristi/bazel-deck/slides.md

 <div grid="~ cols-2" class="gap-5">

   - For every repo there is _one_ `WORKSPACE` file which defines inputs
-    - These inputs are the same for _all_ targets
-    - Inputs like
+    - Inputs with pinned versions like
       - Scala compiler
       - JVM deps
+    - These inputs are the same for _all_ targets
   - Each directory could have a `BUILD` file with one or multiple *targets*

   <img src="/graph-01.png" w="150">